Question:

 - The query is then sent to Library Search to get results

-- Up to 30 top results are re-ranked using embeddings to find the best five sources
+- Up to 30 top results are re-ranked to the best five sources

 - The LLM uses the abstracts of the five best sources to create an overview with references